Xebec

-A xebec (/ˈziːbɛk/ or /zᵻˈbɛk/), also spelled zebec, was a Mediterranean sailing ship that was used mostly for trading.
+A xebec (/ˈziːbɛk/ or /zᵻˈbɛk/), also spelled zebec, was a Mediterranean sailing ship that originated in the barbary states (Algeria).
+It was used mostly for trading.
 Xebecs had a long overhanging bowsprit and aft-set mizzen mast.
 The term can also refer to a small, fast vessel of the sixteenth to nineteenth centuries, used almost exclusively in the Mediterranean Sea.

 Description

 Xebecs were ships similar to galleys primarily used by Barbary pirates, which have both lateen sails and oars for propulsion.
 Early xebecs had two masts while later ships had three.
 Xebecs featured a distinctive hull with pronounced overhanging bow and stern, and rarely displaced more than 200 tons, making them slightly smaller and with slightly fewer guns than frigates of the period.